-The SPH Laboratory System is structured to support regular and effective communication.
+The LPH Laboratory System is structured to support regular and effective communication.

-- Members of the SPH Laboratory System have communication plans for their respective organizations. - The SPH Laboratory System communication plan is tested, evaluated and updated on a regular basis. - 24/7 contact information for all partners is collected, maintained and available to all system partners.
+- Members of the LPH Laboratory System have communication plans for their respective organizations. - The LPH Laboratory System communication plan is tested, evaluated and updated on a regular basis. - 24/7 contact information for all partners is collected, maintained and available to all system partners.

+LPH Laboratory System

+members communicate

-SPH Laboratory System members communicate effectively in regular, timely, and effective ways to support collaboration.
+effectively in regular, timely,

+and effective ways to

+support collaboration.

-- An integrated or coordinated, regularly updated website is in place for the System. - System members have the capacity to generate blast faxes or other simultaneous communication methods. - The SPH Laboratory System members produce and distribute a newsletter. - Partnerships with various types of news media (radio, TV, newspaper, etc.) are utilized to inform public.
+- An integrated or coordinated, regularly updated website is in place for the System. - System members have the capacity to generate blast faxes or other simultaneous communication methods. - The LPH Laboratory System members produce and distribute a newsletter. - The LPH Laboratory System works with technical experts and internal partners through the public information officer to inform the public.

-- Share member communication plans and work towards coordination of plans among system members? - Provide information, both routine and emergency, to partners in a coordinated fashion? - Have a mechanism in place that supports feedback among partners? - Use multiple and alternative methods to effectively communicate SPH Laboratory System messages to ensure the public is well informed about public health issues? - Have redundant communication systems in place between partners?
+- Share member communication plans and work towards coordination of plans among system members? - Provide information, both routine and emergency, to partners in a coordinated fashion? - Have a mechanism in place that supports feedback among partners? - Use multiple and alternative methods to effectively communicate LPH Laboratory System messages to ensure the public is well informed about public health issues? - Have redundant communication systems in place between partners?

 4.2.1 None Minimal Moderate Significant Optimal

 How would you rate

 the performance of the

-SPH Laboratory System
+LPH Laboratory System

 collectively on achieving

 this Key Idea?